rkitover/windows-dev-guide/README.md

 ```
 .

+I highly recommend it adding it to the top of your scripts.

 Although this guide does not yet discuss programming much, I wanted
 to mention one thing that you must be aware of when writing
 PowerShell scripts and functions.